1-817-616-3296 (English) / 1-888-281-8150 (Spanish) info@tdsfluid.com www.tdsfluid.com

 How to Select the Right Gorman Rupp Mechanical Seal: Step-by-Step Selection Guide

-Choosing between a Gorman Rupp seal and a standard pump seal comes down to your application needs.
+Choosing between a Gorman rupp mechanical seal and a standard pump seal comes down to your application needs.
 Here’s a simple process:

 1. Identify Pump Brand & Model for Seal Compatibility